 - a slow-growing type of Hodgkin lymphoma called nodular lymphocyte-predominant Hodgkin lymphoma (NLPHL).

 Scientists are trying to identify changes in lymphoma cells that can help them work out who is most at risk of transformation.
-At the moment, there is no reliable way of predicting whether or not lymphoma is likely to transform in individual people, although there are some factors that might increase your risk.
-These include the level of certain chemicals in your blood, more widespread lymphoma, and older age.
+Currently, there is no reliable way of predicting whether lymphoma is likely to transform in an individual.

 Nothing you do (or have done) can make transformation more or less likely to happen.